dpakGit/DevOps_Traning/Terraform/07-Conditional Expressions/Practice.md

 So, in essence, this line of code is saying:

 "If var.is_dev_env is true, create 1 instance.
 Otherwise, create 0 instances."
+``Meaning, if var.is_dev_env is true, the count attribute is set to 1, resulting in the creation of one instance.
+Conversely, if var.is_dev_env is false, the count attribute is set to 0, meaning no instance will be created.```

 This is a concise way to express a conditional statement and assign a value to the count attribute based on the condition.